Sujata2017/MLOps-AWS/README.md

 * Model Evaluation
 * Model Deployment

 Used different ML models like LinearRegression, CatBoostRegressor, KNeighborsRegressor, DecisionTreeRegressor , XGBRegressor, also different ensemble techniques like - AdaBoostRegressor, GradientBoostingRegressor, RandomForestRegressor.
+From these list of models, got the best model along with the best model score.

 ### End to End Machine Learning Project deployment in AWS: